 My name is Eric Dodds.
 I live in South Carolina.

 I work in technology and play in the mountains.
 I’m passionate about strong coffee, following Christ, being a loving husband, and changing people’s lives through the work I do each day.
 Coffee helps with the last three.

-When I’m not at work you’re likely to find me reading, in the woods training for a mountain bike race, tinkering in my shop, or delivering flowers for my wife’s business.
+When I’m not at work you’re likely to find me playing with my son, reading, in the woods mountain biking, tinkering in my shop, or delivering flowers for my wife’s business.